Most Googled Person of 2026: Can Trump Win Again?

 Key Takeaways:

-• Relying solely on established frontrunners could be risky, as this is a market that’s sensitive to breaking news and trending topics.
+• Watch the breaking news: relying solely on established frontrunners could be risky, as this is a market that’s sensitive to trending topics.

 Markets like Kalshi allow you to put money on your predictions, potentially turning those endless headlines into tradable assets.
 But to do so successfully, you need to act at precisely the right time.